 Pain and Vocalization During Urination

 Cats experiencing UTI-related pain often vocalize loudly while in the litter box, a dramatic departure from their normal behavior.
 Some cats cry or whine during urination, clearly communicating discomfort.
+Cats suffering from urinary tract infections may also show signs of severe distress, such as restlessness, excessive licking of the genital area, or straining to urinate, highlighting the significant pain and discomfort these conditions cause.

 This pain response indicates inflammation requiring prompt medical intervention.
 Cats naturally hide discomfort, so vocalization suggests the pain has become too severe to mask.